cjus/node-neo4j-presentation/presentation/readme.md

 ### Connecting to Neo

-Here is the `alex.js` example from this [presentation's repo](https://github.com/cjus/node-neo4j-presentation).
+Here is the `alex.js` example from the [Github repo](https://github.com/cjus/node-neo4j-presentation) associated with this article.
 We begin by defining the location of our neo4j database instance.
 I'm running mine on my laptop, so I specify `localhost`.
 The `bolt://` portion tells Neo that we'd like to use the faster binary connection protocol, instead of the HTTP version.

 > You can find out more about bolt [here](https://neo4j.com/blog/neo4j-3-0-language-drivers).